Rai1975/Rai1975/README.md

 ## Hi, I'm Raihan :robot:

 I am an undergraduate Computer Science major at University of Cincinnati.
 I love climbing, hiking, gaming, music and motorsport.
+If not obvious, I also have an affinity towards cats :)

 ## Experience
 - **Languages:** Ruby | Python | JavaScript | TypeScript | C++